sandiegojs/vanilla-browser-docs/docs/manipulate.md

 Now let's update our `addSkillHandler` method to get a handle on the previous skill, update it to show the minus instead of the plus, and _then_ add the new skill to the end of the list.

 When we have a handle on the DOM node as we will with the previous skill, we can get a list of the node's classes by using the [`classList` accessor][class-list].
-We can then use `.add()` and `.remove()` to add and remove classes from this node.
+We can then use `.add()` and `.remove()` methods to add and remove classes from this node.

 ```js